-Common Mortgage Scams In 2023 And How To Avoid Them
+Common Mortgage Scams And How To Avoid Mortgage Fraud

-8-MINUTE READ
+7-MINUTE READ

 AUTHOR:

 VICTORIA ARAJThe effects of mortgage scams impact every aspect of the home buying process.
-In 2022, the Federal Bureau of Investigation’s Internet Crime Complaint Center reported 11,727 victims of real estate fraud, resulting in a total loss of $396,932,821.1

 Since the money lost from mortgage scams can be high value and difficult to recoup, predatory lenders are constantly evolving tactics to evade authorities and trap borrowers.
-Whether you’re in an undesirable financial situation, buying a home or refinancing, you should be wary of predatory practices in order to avoid mortgage scams.
+Whether you’re in an undesirable financial situation, buying a home or refinancing, you should be wary of predatory practices in order to avoid mortgage fraud and scams.

 Table Of Contents